 Tutorial: Configuring B2B Messaging Using BizTalk Services Portal and Bridges

-Microsoft Azure BizTalk Services provides two key integration possibilities – enterprise application integration (EAI) and business-to-business messaging using EDI.
+Microsoft Azure BizTalk Services provides two key integration possibilities – enterprise application integration (EAI) and business-to-business (B2B) messaging using EDI.
 Using EAI, you can create BizTalk Services bridges that are deployed on Microsoft Azure.
 Using B2B, you can create trading partners and agreements to process EDI messages on the cloud.
-You can then route the EDI messages to the already deployed BizTalk Services bridges for further processing.
+You can then route the EDI messages to the already deployed BizTalk Services bridges for additional processing.
 This tutorial provides step by step instructions to create, deploy, and test an end-to-end BizTalk Services scenario.

 Contoso can send either an X12 message or an XML message for sales order.